elcoco/csnek/README.md

 # snek bot

-A snake game AI written in C.
+A snake game AI written in C using ncurses.
 Can also be played manually but why would you do that?
 This project is very much in development.